gerardnynkeu/Portfolio-Data-Analytics/COVID-19-Global-Happiness-Analysis-with-Python/readme.md

 ### Spread Measures

-(Highlight the spread measures evaluated in the dataset.)
+we need to find a good measure reperestend as a number, describing the spread of the virus in a country.

 ## World Happiness Report
 (Discuss how the World Happiness Report is analyzed in the project.)